 OTIS SALLID - DIRECTOR CHOREOGRAPHER

-As an actor Otis worked his way through numerous Broadway shows including THE WIZ, PURLIE, HALLELUJAH BABY, TWO GENTLEMENT OF VERONA, DON’T BOTHER ME I CAN’T COPE AND ME AND BESSIE where he played Linda Hopkins leading man.
+As an actor and dancer Otis worked his way through numerous Broadway shows including THE WIZ, PURLIE, HALLELUJAH BABY!, TWO GENTLEMEN OF VERONA, DON'T BOTHER ME I CAN'T COPE and ME AND BESSIE where he played Linda Hopkins leading man.
 The experience on Broadway and in acting companies served to expand Sallid’s interest as he realized his dream to write, produce, choreograph and direct.

 While working in the Broadway show The Wiz he formed his theater company The New Art Ensemble.
-In his first season Otis was able to produce then on Broadway at the Edison Theater.
+In his first season, Otis was able to produce the company on Broadway at the Edison Theater.
 The reviews were tremendous.
 Debbie Allen after working with Otis in his company invited him to assist her in the hit television series FAME.
-Under her tutelage he soon learned to direct and choreograph for film.
+Under her tutelage, he soon learned to direct and choreograph for film.
 The following year he choreographed five episodes of the series.

-Otis Sallid’s commercial directing career began with his own production company Creative Otis Inc. Within the first year the company produced and directed more than a dozen national commercials for clients such as FORD, COCA COLA, MCDONALDS, SPRITE, GEORGIA STATE LOTTERY AND GENERAL MOTORS.
+Otis Sallid’s commercial directing career began with his own production company Creative Otis Inc. Within the first year, the company produced and directed more than a dozen national commercials for clients such as FORD, COCA-COLA, McDonald's, SPRITE, GEORGIA STATE LOTTERY, AND GENERAL MOTORS.
 This garnered him several commercial awards as well as appearing on the reels of several Fortune 500 corporations.
 After tucking a successful commercial career under his belt Otis moved onto the world of music videos.
-Here was able to mingle his talents as an innovative choreographer and an imaginative director.
+Here he was able to mingle his talents as an innovative choreographer and an imaginative director.
 These efforts won him the MTV and the MUSIC VIDEO PRODUCERS AWARD.
 In 1995 Sallid conceived the hit Broadway show SMOKEY JOE’S CAFÉ and in 1996 he choreographed the 69th ANNUAL ACADEMY AWARDS.

 For the rest of the decade Otis went on to work with such artists as Faith Hill, Bill Cosby, Brooke Shields, Anna Deveare Smith, Marion Jones (Olympic Gold Medalist), Christina Ricci, Patti Labelle, Tony Bennett, James Pickens, Rocky Carroll, Loretta Devine, Julio Iglesias, Denzel Washington, Billy Crystal, Sam Jackson, Robert Sean Leonard, Gregory Hines, Spike Lee, Lawrence Fishbourne, Sarah Jessica Parker, Helen Hunt, Prince, Vanessa Williams, Whoopi Goldberg, Debbie Allen, Vanessa Williams, James Ingram, Viveca Fox, BeBe and CeCe Winans, Don Cheatle and Queen Latifah.